-&wrfvar10 for code dev veloper cv_options_hum 1 do not change check_rh 1 0> No supersaturation check after minimization.
-1> supersaturation (rh> 100%) and minimum rh (rh<10%) check, and make the local adjustment of q.
-2> supersaturation (rh> 95%) and minimum rh sfc_assi_options 1 (rh<11%) check and make the multi-level q adjustment under the constraint of conserved column integrated water vapor 1> surface observations will be assimilated based on the lowest model level first guess.
-Observations are not used when the height difference of the elevation of the observing site and the lowest model level height is larger than 100m.
+calculate_cg_cost_fn false level is larger than 100m.
 2> surface observations will be assimilated based on surface similarity theory in PBL.
-Innovations are computed based on 10-m wind, 2-m temperature and 2-m moisture. calculate_cg_cost_fn false conjugate gradient algorithm does not require the computation of cost function at every iteration during minimization. .true.: Compute and write out cost function and gradient of each iteration into files called cost_fn and grad_fn. false.: Only the initial and final cost functions are computed and output. lat_stats_option &wrfvar12 false do not change balance_type 1 alecalete &wrfvar13 1 obsolete vert_corr 2 do not change vertical_ip 0 obsolete vert_evalue 1 do not change max_vert_var1 99.0 specify the maximum truncation value (in percentage) to explain the variance of stream function in eigenvector decomposition max_vert_var2 99.0 specify the maximum truncation value (in percentage) to explain the variance of unbalanced potential velocity in eigenvector decomposition max_vert_var3 99.0 specify the maximum truncation value (in percentage) to explain the variance of the unbalanced temperature in eigenvector decomposition max_vert_var4 99.0 specify the maximum truncation value (percentage)
+Innovations are computed based on 10-m wind, 2-m temperature and 2-m moisture. conjugate gradient algorithm does not require the computation of cost function at every iteration during minimization. .true.: Compute and write out cost function and gradient for each iteration into files cost_fn and grad_fn. false.: Only the initial and final cost functions are computed and output.

+lat_stats_option false do not change

+&wrfvar12

+balance_type 1 obsolete

+&wrfvar13

+vert_corr 2 do not change

+vertical_ip 0 obsolete

+vert_evalue 1 do not change

+max_vert_var1 99.0 specify the maximum truncation value (percentage) to explain the variance of stream function in eigenvector decomposition

+max_vert_var2 99.0 specify the maximum truncation value (percentage) to explain the variance of unbalanced potential velocity in eigenvector decomposition

+max_vert_var3 99.0 specify the maximum truncation value (percentage) to explain the variance of the unbalanced temperature in eigenvector decomposition

+max_vert_var4 99.0 specify the maximum truncation value (percentage) to explain the variance of pseudo relative humidity in eigenvector decomposition

+max_vert_var5 99.0 for unbalanced surface pressure, it should be a non-zero positive number. set max_vert_var5=0.0 only for offline VarBC applications.